 The pelvic girdle is a complex ring of joints, ligaments, and muscles.
 The three main bones of this region, two ilium and the sacrum, meet together to form three joints.
 These areas are the pubic symphysis and two sacroiliac joints.
 These joints have very broad-based surfaces that allow them to have some movement and transfer large loads placed on the joints during activity.

 In order for these bones to have some movement between one another when we walk, bend, and move the way we do, they must have an outside force to stabilize them.
 This stabilizing force is made up of the ligaments and muscles that control the amount of movement.
-Stabilization by the muscles is provided by four central muscle groups, which include the pelvic floor muscles, multifidi, transverse abdominus, and psoas major.
+Stabilization by the muscles is provided by four central muscle groups, which include the pelvic floor muscles, multifidi, transverse abdominis, and psoas major.

 The pelvic floor muscles are a group of muscles that run from the tip of your pubic bone to the tailbone.
 They are comprised of several layers of musculature and serve several important functions for the health of your low back and sacroiliac (SI) joint and your bladder control.
-Research has shown that these muscles contract together with the transverse abdominus.
+Research has shown that these muscles contract together with the transverse abdominis.
 The roles they play include:

 - Supporting the bladder and internal organs